pathogenwatch-oss/amr-search/docs/INPUT_FORMATS.md

     1. Truncation by premature stop codon can be specified using `truncated`.
     1. Promoter region variants can be encoded using a negative integer relative to the sequence start.
         * e.g. substitution at "-10": `a-10t`, deletion `a-10del` or `a-10-`
+    1. Leaving this field empty indicates that it is a simple gene presence-absence (e.g. as above).
+This is used for mechanisms that contain both genes presence/absence and variants.

 ```
 # Two variant sites are tested from geneA, and a deletion in geneB